 As a longtime retired educator as a teacher and as an administrator on the elementary level, it was my goal to teach the truth, especially regarding American History.
 Now with the woke generation of the unhinged, radical, liberal left wanting to destroy our history, and indoctrinating students to hate the country, my face would be on the cover of ultra-liberal publications, while the dregs of the bootlicking, cosmopolitan biased, cultural supremacist mainstream media would rake me over the coals.
 Sometimes the truth is very hard to swallow.

 As a case in point, the unhinged left placed a target on the back of General Robert Edward Lee, Commanding the Army of Northern Virginia during the Civil War.
 For those of you who are unaware, the Army of N. Virginia fought for the Confederate States of America.
 Senator Joe Biden (D-DEL) voted to restore the Confederate general’s citizenship early in his Senate career.
 In 1975, Biden joined a unanimous Senate vote to restore citizenship to Lee, 110 years after the Virginian surrendered his Army of Northern Virginia to the Union Lt.
 General and future President Ulysses S. Grant.
-There were ten nays in the House of Representatives. came after a discovery in the National Archives that Lee’s post-Civil War Oath of Allegiance, a necessary condition for his citizenship, had never reached President Andrew Johnson.
+There were ten nays in the House of Representatives, which came after a discovery in the National Archives that Lee’s post-Civil War Oath of Allegiance, a necessary condition for his citizenship, had never reached President Andrew Johnson.
 Lee’s 1865 request for citizenship was approved by Grant, but it did not include the oath of allegiance to the U.S., which was necessary for a pardon and his citizenship.
 During the Civil War, the citizenship of Confederates had been revoked.

-By the way, since the United States Military Academy at West Point was organized in 1802, General Lee.
-Class of 1829, did not receive a single demerit during his four years as a cadet.
+By the way, since the United States Military Academy at West Point was organized in 1802, General Lee, Class of 1829, did not receive a single demerit during his four years as a cadet.
 During the Mexican-American War, Lee was a lieutenant in the engineers, which means he was in construction and located mines for removal.
 He was promoted to captain.
 Lee was also the commandant at West Point for two years.
 He upgraded the curriculum and the dormitories, which until then only have stoves for heat.
 When the Civil War broke out, President Abraham Lincoln offered Lee command of the Federal Army.
 Lee unhappily declined, stating that he had to fight for his country, Virginia.
 In prior times if you asked someone what country they were from, they would say the state.
 Lee was also against slavery.

 As for the question of slavery, in 1619, approximately 19 Africans arrived in Jamestown, Virginia.
 They were transported by representatives of the Dutch East India Company, who had seized them from a Spanish slave ship.
 While under Spanish control, African slaves were usually Baptized under orders from the Crown.
 During that time period, it was an English custom to acknowledge that Baptized Christians were exempt from slavery.
 Therefore, the colonies treated these Africans as indentured servants.
 They joined about 1,000 English indentured servants already in the colony.